FelicityRC/blackjack-project/NOTES.md

 ## Learning Opportunities

-1. When running my initial tests, I received an error of 'document wasn't defined' with a suggestion of using the jsdom test environment so I installed jsdom & jquery dependencies.
+- When running my initial tests, I received an error of 'document wasn't defined' with a suggestion of using the jsdom test environment so I installed jsdom & jquery dependencies.
 My next error was a TypeError that couldn't read my event listeners.
+After reading documentation, I learned that I needed to give Jest a way of mocking the DOM - so I placed the contents of < main > < main /> from my HTML file, prior to the tests in blackjack.test.js file so the code could read the DOM structure before executing, which prevented the errors and so I was able to continue with some further testing.

-2. After reading some documentation, I learned that I needed to give Jest a way of mocking the DOM - so I placed the contents of < main > < main /> from my HTML file, prior to the tests in blackjack.test.js file so the code could read the DOM structure before executing, which prevented the errors and so I was able to continue with some further testing.
+- I have taken away many notes from attempting this task as to how it could be created in alternative ways and developed further with added functionality and more features.
+I'm grateful for the opportunity and thoroughly enjoyed it.